 Breast milk is certainly the most nutritious option, but is pumping your milk into bottles the equivalent of having your baby directly latch onto your bosom?
 Are you and your baby getting the same health benefits either way?

 If you exclusively pump, you and your baby will still get most of the benefits of directly breastfeeding.
-Your uterus will still shrink down quicker after giving birth than if you were to formula feed, you’re still at lower risk for breast and ovarian cancer, and a bottle pumped the same day can still provide your baby with antibodies to the bacteria and viruses you were exposed to (source).
+Your uterus will still shrink quicker after giving birth than if you were to formula feed, you’re still at lower risk for breast and ovarian cancer, and a bottle pumped the same day can still provide your baby with antibodies to the bacteria and viruses you are exposed to.

-However, the constant freezing, thawing, and reheating routine can deplete some of the proteins and vitamins in your breast milk, so if you are exclusively pumping, it’s a good idea to try to feed your baby freshly pumped milk the majority of the time (source).
+However, the constant freezing, thawing, and reheating routine can deplete some of the proteins and vitamins in your breast milk.
+So if you are exclusively pumping, it’s a good idea to try to feed your baby freshly pumped milk the majority of the time (3).

-Pumps and bottles are also prone to picking up bacteria and mold which could cause some serious illnesses for your little one, so be sure all caregivers are practicing proper sanitation and storage.
+Breast pumps and bottles are also prone to picking up bacteria and mold, which could cause some serious illnesses for your little one, so be sure all caregivers are practicing proper storage and sanitation (4).

 Breastfeeding is better for supporting proper jaw, teeth, and speech development, whereas extended use of a bottle is known to cause tooth decay, misalignment, and speech delay.
-Bottle feeding also gives your baby less control over their milk flow and intake, which makes them more likely to be gassy and puts them at greater risk of overeating and obesity later in life.
+Bottle feeding also gives your baby less control over their milk flow and intake, making them more likely to be gassy and putting them at a higher risk of overeating and obesity later in life.

 Supply Concerns for Exclusive Pumping

-No breast pump is going to be as efficient as babies are at emptying the breast, and some moms are not going to be able to produce enough milk with just pumping.
-But with that being said, there are many moms who have been successful with exclusively pumping.
+No breast pump will be as efficient as babies are at emptying the breast, and some moms are not going to be able to produce enough milk by just pumping.
+But many moms have been successful with exclusively pumping.

-You will know if you are meeting your baby’s needs if they are having at least 6 wet diapers a day, regular bowel movements, gaining weight, and seem happy and healthy overall.
+You will know if you are meeting your baby’s needs if they have at least six wet diapers a day, regular bowel movements, good weight gain, and seem happy and healthy overall.

 Because breast milk is so easily digestible, it can be easy for caregivers to overfeed your baby and deplete your stash quickly, leaving you feeling like you’re not making enough for your baby.
-To avoid overfeeding, make sure your baby is being fed 1 to 1.5 oz. for every hour you’re away and make sure all caregivers are doing paced bottle feedings (source).
+To avoid overfeeding, make sure your baby is fed 1 to 1.5 ounces for every hour you’re away, and make sure all caregivers are doing paced bottle feedings (5).

 Your Baby, Your Choice

-Breastfeeding and pumping each come with their own set of advantages and downfalls, but neither are easy and both can be rewarding.
+Breastfeeding and pumping each come with their own set of advantages and downsides, but neither is easy, and both can be rewarding.
 Ultimately, you have to choose what’s right for you and your baby.

-You may choose to exclusively breastfeed or you may have to pump when you return to work.
-Your pump could even be a life-saver if your baby is born early and they can’t latch.
+You may choose to breastfeed exclusively, or you may have to pump when you return to work.
+Your pump could even be a lifesaver if your baby is born early and can’t latch.

-But no matter if you end up breastfeeding or pumping, you and your baby are still reaping many, many benefits of that golden milk you’re making.
+But no matter whether you end up breastfeeding or pumping, you and your baby are still reaping the many, many benefits of that golden milk you’re making.